BCJ 565 Deviant Behavior

 3 Semester Units

-Deviant behavior seeks to understand deviance from key sociological perspectives and theories.
-The text provides real-world examples of deviance throughout to encourage critical thinking about deviant behavior and its impact.
+Deviant Behavior examines deviance from key sociological perspectives and theories.
+The course provides real-world examples of deviance throughout to encourage critical thinking about deviant behavior and its impact at the personal level and on society as a whole.

 Upon successful completion of this course, students will be able to: